A good emergency kit can make the difference between a dangerous, life-threatening survival experience and, well... death.

-Call it a bailout bag, a ditch kit, bugout bag, or a survival kit; in the context of today's wilderness canoe or kayak traveller, such a kit is intended to sustain a stranded paddler for an unexpected overnight stay, and perhaps as long as 1-3 days.
+What is a bailout bag?
+Call it a bailout bag, a ditch kit, bugout bag, or a survival kit; in the context of today's wilderness canoe or kayak traveler, such a kit is intended to sustain a stranded paddler for an unexpected overnight stay, and perhaps as long as 1-3 days.
 So, the important components will be first-aid supplies, rescue signals, navigation tools should you need to hike out, improvised shelter materials, fire-starting items, and perhaps some food and water.

 Because we each travel in slightly different environments, you'll want to tailor your own kit to the places you usually paddle.
 For example, a kayaker stranded in the northeastern US late in the season may want extra warm clothing and high-calorie food, while one stuck in Mexico's Baja peninsula at the height of summer will forego the long johns in favor of some additional fresh drinking water.